-Several of the FrameworkElement derived types are also derived from Shape.
-Not all of the Shape classes use Height or Width to specify their appearance, and instead use specific properties that might define a set of points.
-In this case a Height or Width is calculated, but is not typically set directly.
+Several of the FrameworkElement derived classes are also derived from Shape.
+Not all of the Shape classes typically use Height or to specify their appearance, and instead use specific properties that might define a set of points.
+In this case a Height or is calculated, but is not typically set directly.

 Custom classes might have similar considerations where the class might have properties that are more meaningful for specifying dimensions than are Height or .
 In this case Height or will both still be available as members and are settable, even though the desirable behavior might be to not enable Height or setting.
 In critical cases, it might be worth shadowing the Height and properties to prevent them from being set directly by consumers of the class.

 TextBlock is an example of a container object, where the container displays text within it.
 The size of that text can influence the size of the rendered TextBlock; therefore, TextBlock might not be honoring the specified Height or .
 For container objects such as TextBlock, you should check two additional properties that expose that calculated size, ActualHeight and ActualWidth.

 Negative values for are not permitted.
 Non-integral values for are technically permitted.
 Values are preserved as non-integral values if set that way in XAML or code, but should generally be avoided and are normally rounded by the default layout rounding behavior.
 See.